-Among the main rights of individuals (ARCO rights - see question 35) is the right to access a copy of the information being held and treated by the PII controller.
+Among the main rights of individuals (the right of access, rectification, cancellation and opposition of the holders on their personal data (ARCO) right (the rights to access, rectify, cancel (request the PII to stop treating their PII); or oppose (ie, refuse) the processing of their PII is the right to access a copy of the information being held and treated by the PII controller.
 This right may be limited for national security reasons, regulations on public order, public security and health or for the protection of third-party rights, and with the limitations provided in the applicable laws, or through a resolution of a competent authority.

-35 Other rights
+Other rights

-Do individuals have other substantive rights?
+38 | Do individuals have other substantive rights?

-In addition to the right of access, as previously pointed out, the Law provides individuals with their ARCO rights: right to access, rectify, cancel (request the PII to stop treating their PII) or oppose (eg, refuse) the processing of their PII.
+In addition to the right of access, the Federal Law for the Protection of Personal Data provides individuals with their ARCO right (the rights to access, rectify, cancel (request the PII to stop treating their PII); or oppose (ie, refuse) the processing of their PII.